 For lansoprazole no clinical data on exposed pregnancies are available.
 Animal studies do not indicate direct or indirect harmful effects with respect to pregnancy, embryonal/foetal development, parturition or postnatal development.

 Therefore, the use of lansoprazole during pregnancy is not recommended.

 It is not known whether lansoprazole is excreted in human breast milk.
 Animal studies have shown excretion of lansoprazole in milk.

-A decision on whether to continue/discontinue breast-feeding or to continue/discontinue therapy with lansoprazole should be made taking into account the benefit of breastfeeding to the child and the benefit of lansoprazole therapy to the woman.
+A decision on whether to continue/discontinue breast-feeding or to continue/discontinue therapy with lansoprazole should be made taking into account the benefit of breastfeeding for the child and the benefit of lansoprazole therapy for the woman.

 Adverse drug reactions such as dizziness, vertigo, visual disturbances and somnolence may occur (see section 4.8).
 Under these conditions the ability to react may be decreased.